 Prospective freshmen students must apply to the University prior to accessing the Honors Program application.
 The Honors Program application (which includes the applications for the CBA Honors Academy and the Raikes School) can be accessed in MyRED once the student has submitted the UNL university application.
 We encourage students to apply by the Early Notification Deadline.

-Transfer and on-campus applications are reviewed at the end of the semester in which they are submitted to allow receipt of the most recent grades.
-Transfer/On-Campus applicants must have a minimum 3.50 college GPA.
+Applications from current, on-campus UNL students and students transferring to UNL from another school are reviewed at the end of the semester in which they are submitted to allow receipt of the most recent grades.
+On-Campus and Transfer applicants must have a minimum 3.50 college GPA.

 |For first-year students||Application received by||Notification by|